inkling/content-scripts/README.md

     `/svn`
 Any change made on those local machine folders will be reflected into the container tool path.

+5. The last step is to set your credentials in order to use the tool.
+`./set-credentials.sh`

 #### Multiple tool containers
-* In case you need run more that one tool bash you can uncomment the whole block on `toolkit-compose.yml` that points to the number 2 tool and replicate the block as many containers you need.
+* In case you need run more that one tool bash you can uncomment the whole block on `toolkit-compose.yml` file that points to the number 2 tool, you can replicate the block as many containers you need.

 ## Docker commands